asumagic/AshBF/README.md

 Verbose optimization feedback.
 When enabled, the optimizer will give various information on optimization tasks and passes.

+### `-annotate`

+Keep track of source information within the compiled form.
+Required for advanced toolchain sanitizing.

 ### `-printil`

 Enable IL assembly listings.